A New Age Litany

 As insufficient as a backcover blurb must necessarily be, I think we have here an indication – at least – of the enormous gulf between the values of a certain New Age orientation and Christianity.

-For contrary to the common New Age idea that all spiritual paths amount to the same thing in essence, it would seem evident that there is an enormous gulf between an orientation that posits an already existent perfection , with a goal of finding one’s way out of pain by “authentic human power” and arguably leaving our human-ness “behind” — versus an orientation that is about the fallen-ness (and not perfection) of the human condition, which embraces suffering (rather finding “a way out”), which emphasises the need for Grace (rather than “human power”) and embraces human-ness (including the analytical mind) rather than leaving human-ness behind …
+It is the abyss between an orientation positing an already existent perfection, with a goal of finding one’s way out of pain by “authentic human power” and arguably leaving our human-ness “behind” — versus an orientation about the fallen-ness (and not perfection) of the human condition, which embraces suffering (rather finding “a way out”), which emphasises the need for Grace (rather than “human power”) and embraces human-ness (including the analytical mind) rather than leaving human-ness behind …

 Yes, above I spoke of my heart weeping as it sees “being buried the moral values and qualities of heart that come from the Sacred Heart.”